-The key issues and concerns are set out in the Ironbridge Gorge WHS Management Plan with specific Conservation Area policies listed in the Telford & Wrekin Council and the Bridgnorth District Council Local Plans.
-These build on the national guidance set out in the Planning Policy Guidance Notes 15 Planning and the Historic Environment 1994; PPG 9 Nature Conservation; PPG 13 Transport; PPG 16 Archaeology; and PPG 21 Tourism; and in guidance notes provided by English Heritage, ICOMOS UK, the Local Agenda 21 Strategy, the Environmental Agency Local Environmental Action Plan, the Severn Gorge Countryside Trust Development Strategy and the Ironbridge Gorge Museum Trust Development Strategy.
+The key overarching issues and concerns are set out in the Ironbridge Gorge WHS Management Plan which is currently under revision.
+The Local Development Plans of both Telford and Wrekin and Shropshire Council as principle local Planning Authorities within the site, contain specific policies for both the World Heritage Site and heritage assets in general (as defined under the NPPF).
+These build on the national guidance set out in the National Planning Policy Framework (NPPF) and in guidance notes best practice provided by English Heritage, ICOMOS UK, the Local Agenda 21 Strategy, the Environmental Agency Local Environmental Action Plan, the Severn Gorge Countryside Trust Development Strategy and the Ironbridge Gorge Museum Trust Development Strategy.

 These policies and guidance notes relate to the opportunities and needs of the whole Conservation Area and many identify how the benefits of heritage conservation and regeneration for the local economy can support their wider aims for protection and sustainability.